-The cards are divided into two decks - one for the Royalists and one for the Parliamentarians - each of 26 cards
+The cards are divided into two decks - one for the Royalists and one for the Parliamentarians - each of 26 cards.

-Each card has a number (2, 3 or 4) in the top left corner, which shows the number of Action Points that the Player can utilise during the Operational Phase.
-The 2- and 3-AP cards also contain additional information related to the Card Event: the name of the Event, a description, and the Phase when the Event is enacted.
-Any text in italics below the event description contains instructions on what to do with the card after it has been played - if there is no text then it is put to the side.
-Any Year or Years on the bottom of the card show when the card is added to (upwards arrow) or removed from (downwards arrow) the player's deck.
+Each card shows a number in each corner (a 2, 3 or 4), which denotes the number of Action Points that the card will provide for the Player to utilise during the Strategic Phase.
+The 2- and 3-AP cards also contain additional information related to the Card Event: the title of the Event, a description, and the Phase when the Event is enacted.
+Any red text on the card relates to when it is added to or permanently removed from the deck.

-6.0 OPERATIONAL PHASE
+6.0 STRATEGIC PHASE

-The Operational Phase consists of the following seg-
+The Strategic Phase consists of the following segments:

-- Operational Phase Card Events are enacted
+- Strategic Phase Events are enacted

 - Player 1 Actions

 - Player 2 Actions

-6.01 Operational Phase Events
+6.01 Events Segment

-If both players have played a card with an Operational Phase Event, then first Player 1 enacts the Event and then Player 2 does so.
-See 6.4 for details of specific events.
+If both players have played a card with a Strategic Phase Event, then first Player 1 enacts the Event and then Player 2 does so.

-6.02 Player 1 and Player 2 Actions
+6.02 Actions Segments

-During a Player Actions segment, that Player spends the Action Points on the card played (in addition to enacting any Event on the card).
+During a Player Actions segment, that Player spends the Action Points on the card played (this is in addition to enacting any Event on the card).
 These APs may be spent on Moves and/or on Recruitment.

-No block may be moved more than once during the Operational Phase.
-However, a block may be deployed or receive strength through Recruitment and then be moved, or it may be moved first and then receive strength through Recruitment, provided that it still meets all of the requirements for Recruitment.
+No block may be moved more than once during the Strategic Phase.
+However, a block may be deployed or receive strength through Recruitment and then be moved, or it may be moved first and then receive strength through Recruitment (provided that it still meets all of the requirements for Recruitment).